JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 }
 ```

-`painterResource()` supports rasterized image formats, such as `.png`, `.jpg`, `.bmp`, `.webp`, and XML vector drawable
+`painterResource()` supports rasterized image formats, such as `.png`, `.jpg`, `.bmp`, `.webp`, and the Android XML vector
-formats.
+drawable format.
 You can also use images stored in the device memory, load images from the network, or draw them yourself
 using `Canvas()`.

 With Compose Multiplatform, you can set the application window icon and the application tray icon as well.